aerospike/aerospike-client-nodejs/docs/status.md

 Error codes returned by the aerospike server for all the database operations.

-An enumeration of the status codes are available in `aerospike.status` object, which can be accessed similarly to:
+An enumeration of the status codes are available in `aerospike.status` object, which can be accessed as follows:

 ```js
 var aerospike = require('aerospike');